 Also, most people write very differently from how they talk – especially professional writers and journalists.
 They can better express themselves because they have had time to think about the wording.
 And the pieces have been edited so there are a minimal number of grammatical errors.

-Reading should be a way to focus on ideas and vocabulary.
+Reading in a foreign language should be a way to focus on ideas and vocabulary.
 Here are three tips to help you get the most out of your reading time.

 Writing is a critical component in learning a language.
 If you do not learn to read, you will have large gaps in your new language.
 Reading will help you advance farther in a shorter period of time.